-We offer a unique social and dining experience, sharing a table with other guests at our home in Barrio Norte, Buenos Aires, Argentina.
+We offer a unique social and dining experience, sharing a table with other guests in our home.
 The setting is casual and the conversation lively.
 Our food is eclectic — exploring the spices, herbs, and ingredients of the Andes, fused with global cuisine.
 Although not vegetarian, our focus is on fresh vegetables and fruits of the season as the key elements of each dish, and with sufficient notice we can, at times, offer a vegetarian option.
 It’s all about meeting new friends over good food and wine.
 For more than a decade, a truly don’t-miss experience for both travelers and locals!

 ABOUT YOUR HOSTS

-Dan Perlman is an award winning chef and advanced sommelier, and an internationally published food and wine writer with more than forty years of experience.
-His kitchen adventures range from his teen years at The Side Door in the city of Ann Arbor, Michigan to later stints with Tom Colicchio at Mondrian, and on to sous chef at The Sazerac House and chef at The Kitchen Club, all in New York City.
+Dan Perlman is an award winning chef, advanced sommelier, and an internationally published food and wine writer, with more than forty years of experience.
+His kitchen adventures range from his teen years at The Side Door in his hometown of Ann Arbor, Michigan to later stints with Tom Colicchio at Mondrian, and on to sous chef at The Sazerac House and chef at The Kitchen Club, all in New York City.
 He is well known for the creation of award-winning wine lists at the New York restaurants American Renaissance, Felidia, Veritas, AZ, and pazo.
-He now resides in Buenos Aires — eating, drinking, traveling, teaching, writing, and tending their garden.